The Ruins of Budapest

 The traveler in me loved it.
 The endless string lights guiding us to new food stalls and funky rooms tickled my soul.
 The use of something old and damaged, but in new creative ways made me think of being a kid again in art class, or the time a group of friends and I had turned a partially defunct kibbutz into an art retreat on political action.
 As my friends drank their shares of Hungarian beers and I nursed a Coke, something kept pulling on me though.
 Something that I just couldn’t sit with.

 These ruin bars, as amazing as they were, could only exist for a simple reason.
 They thrived on the destruction of my people and represented a long line of Hungarian anti-Semitism.
-What everyone else in my group had called the ruin bar district, I knew as the as the Jewish Quarter.
+What everyone else in my group had called the ruin bar district, I knew as the Jewish Quarter.
 The place where the Nazi Party, and their co-conspiring Arrow Cross Party, had rounded up thousands of my people and forced them into a ghetto.
-These homes and businesses, where now millions of drunken tourists drank and flirted with strangers every year, had once been the sight of forced starvation, rape, and countless other war crimes.
+These homes and businesses, where now millions of drunken tourists drank and flirted with strangers every night, had once been the sight of forced starvation, rape, and countless other war crimes.

 During the Shoah, the area had been reduced to mostly rubble.
 Even after the war had ended, the city had abandoned the area.
 The Soviets buried the dead, fed the starving and then moved on.
 For decades the surrounding area was built back up, but the tattered Jewish Ghetto had remained a destitute area void of commercial gain.
 Then in 2002 some bar owners discovered they could capitalize on the low rent of the area by esentially creating glitzy ruin porn and built the now famous Zimpla Kert ruin bar.